 Motivation is the process that accounts for an individual’s intensity, direction, and persistence of effort toward the attainment of a goal.
 Intensity is concerned with how hard a person tries.
 This is the element most of us focus on when we discuss the topic of motivation.
 However, unless effort is channeled in a direction that benefits the organization, high intensity is no guarantee of favorable job-related performance outcomes.
 Quality of effort, therefore, is just as important as intensity of effort.
 Finally, persistence (how long a person can maintain effort) is equally important.
 A motivated person stays with a task long enough to achieve his or her goal.
-Participants in this workshop will be provided with their motivational profile and with solutions designed to address the most difficult motivational challenges.
+Participants in this course will be provided with their motivational profile and with solutions designed to address the most difficult motivational challenges.
 Participants will also acquire the know-how required to develop a team’s Motivational Profile

 This course is recognized by the Project Management Institute (PMI)® and as such will provide 6 PDUs (Professional Development Units) / contact hours towards attaining or maintaining the Project Management Professional (PMP)® designation.